Reneilwe-Kutlwano/PersonalBudgetPlanning-task-2/README.md

 1. Overview
 2. Features of the project.
-3. Running of the project.
+3. Development dependencies.
+4.Technology + software required
-4. Implementation of the feedback from task 1.
+5. Implementation of feedback from task 1
-5. Development dependencies.
+6. Running of the project.
-6. Contributors and sources
+7. Contributors and sources

 ### ============================================